chaoss/augur/README.md

 ## What is Augur?

+Relational.
+Easy to pull data out of for open source software metrics.
+Collection is verifiably accurate.
 Augur is a software suite for collecting and measuring structured data about [free](https://www.fsf.org/about/) and [open-source](https://opensource.org/docs/osd) software (FOSS) communities.

 We gather trace data for a group of repositories, normalize